Goods transfer shed

 4.8mm H beam, with 2.4mm H beam for the platform posts.

 An Evergreen 4.8mm I beam (with a widening taper section at

 the main post end) will join the two posts at under roof level.

-The same size I beam will also do eventually for the channel
+The same size U channel in 4.8mm will be used for the channel

 Parts ready to make up